astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 To switch between Workspaces, run:

 ```
-$ astro workspace switch [UUID]
+$ astro workspace switch
 ```

 To see a list of Deployments in a Workspace, run:

 ```
 $ astro deployment list
- NAME             RELEASE NAME             ASTRO      DEPLOYMENT ID
- demo_cluster     infrared-photon-7780     v0.17.0     c2436025-d501-4944-9c29-19ca61e7f359
 ```

-To deploy on Astronomer, go to your Airflow project directory and run:
+To deploy on Astronomer, first make sure you're in your Airflow project directory.
+Then, run:

 ```
 $ astro deploy
 ```

-If it's your first time deploying, expect to wait a minute or two for the Docker Image to build.
-If the deployment was successful, your code changes will appear directly in Airflow.
+If it's your first time deploying, expect to wait a few minutes for the Docker Image to build.
+To confirm that the deployment was successful, open your Deployment in the Astronomer UI and click **Open Airflow** to see your changes in the Airflow UI.

 ### What gets Deployed?